Table of Contents

 As discussed above, the most serious complication of DVT is PE.
 This can lead to minor respiratory distress or sudden death.
 The outcome depends on the size and number of clots.

 Post-thrombotic syndrome is the commonest complication of proximal DVTs.
-Symptoms consists of pain and swelling.
+Symptoms consist of pain and swelling.
 Leg ulcers may develop in the long-term and mobility can be reduced.
 In some cases, patients complain of paraesthesia.
 PTS occurs in 25 – 50 % of patients and 7.5 % of these patients develop severe PTS.